AggroBird/propane/README.md

 ## Dependencies

-The Propane toolchain requires C++20 to build.
+The Propane toolchain requires at least C++17 to build.

 The interpreter uses platform specific code to manage protected memory and load dynamic libraries.
 See the respective source files for implementation details ([Windows](src/host_win.cpp), [Posix](src/host_posix.cpp)).